 Like I said earlier, you can use this dressing or lemon vinaigrette in a variety of ways:

 - As a salad dressing.
 This is the obvious use here, and you can't go wrong with that.
 I just used it on my favorite grilled chicken salad.

 You can use it on almost any green salads or maybe even Mediterranean orzo salad or Italian pasta salad in place of the typical dressing used.

 I mentioned earlier that the dressing for a traditional Greek salad is typically a splash of good olive oil and red wine vinegar.
 And often times, bottles of both condiments are set on the table so you can use as much oil and vinegar and you like.
 That said, if you want to use a couple of tablespoons of this lemon and olive oil dressing instead over your Greek salad you absolutely can!

 - As a sauce.
 You can drizzle ladolemono over grilled fish, chicken, or even grilled vegetables.
 I don't mind a little over my quick pan-seared salmon or trout, for example.

 - As a marinade.
 Earlier, I shared a yogurt based chicken marinade, and this lemon dressing can work very similarly.
+In fact, it's the marinade I use for Greek sheet-pan chicken!
 When using a lemon-based marinade for chicken though, I typically allow no more than 2 hours of marinating in the fridge.

 Make ahead & Storage